bdeckard92/dupUT/02-Lesson-Plans/README.md

 | 8:25PM | 13  | Promote Additional Resources | 0:05     |
 | 8:30PM | 14  | Office Hours                 | 0:30     |
 | 9:00PM | 15  | End                          | N/A      |

+### Flex Sessions

+Flex Sessions are two hour Zoom sessions held earlier in the week (Mondays/Tuesdays) and are optional for students.
+Students are expected to be in the middle of working on their asynchronous content during this time of the week.

+The primary goals of Flex Sessions are to:

+- Build community and help students feel more connected to instructors and one another

+- Help students who are “stuck” on the asynchronous work and would appreciate extra guidance and support

+- Provide extra context in the learning journey around career preparation and workforce readiness

+@TODO
+✊ Flex sessions begin with an activity to get the pulse of the class.
+The lesson plans use "Fist-to-Five", in which students hold up a hand indiciating their comfort level with the material, where a fist indicates lack of confidence (0) and an open hand indicates full confidence (5).
+Feel free to use other means to gauge overall comprehension of the material such as { ... }.

+After getting the pulse of the class, the longest, and perhaps most important, activity of a Flex session is the Career Connection.
+These will primarily be preparation for technical interviews and will reinforce topics introduced in the corresponding asynchronous Career Connection.

+### Required Sessions

+@TODO